 It is considered a high hazard by the Cosmetics Database.
 It notes concerns regarding cancer, developmental and reproductive toxicity, enhanced skin absorption, neurotoxicity, organ system toxicity, and irritation.
 It also considers this ingredient a penetration enhancer.

-Arcona AM Acne Lotion ($38 in the shop), Skinfinite Purify Facial Cleanse ($30 in the shop), Michael Todd True Organics Antioxidant Carrot Multivitamin Serum ($37 in the shop), ClarityMD Skin Clarifying Acne Treatment Pads ($25 in the shop), Nutra-Lift Daily Seaweed Cellulite Cream ($25 in the shop)
+Arcona AM Acne Lotion ($38 in the shop), Skinfinite Purify Facial Cleanse ($30 in the shop), Michael Todd True Organics Antioxidant Carrot Multivitamin Serum ($37), ClarityMD Skin Clarifying Acne Treatment Pads ($25 in the shop), Nutra-Lift Daily Seaweed Cellulite Cream ($25 in the shop)

 As much as possible, products in the Truth In Aging shop are chosen for their safety profile as well as effectiveness.